cloudmesh-community/sp20-516-246/chapterrkfnotes.md

 5. **Low Costs**— This article has already mentioned the financial advantages of cloud-based AI several times, but it bears repeating.
 The cloud computing model allows organizations to pay only for the computing resources that they are using for their AI application deployments.
 That eliminates the need for costly upfront capital expenses, allows organizations to convert their infrastructure costs to operational expenses, and often reduces the overall price tag for artificial intelligence projects.

 ## Types of Cloud AI services and how they are grouped
-The list of AI cloud services are growing; as a result the industry starts to separate the services into subcategories.
-Below are several approaches.
+Cloud AI services are growing; as a result the industry separates Cloud AI services into subcategories.
+Following are several grouping approaches.

 from Datamation
 <https://www.datamation.com/cloud-computing/artificial-intelligence-as-a